Azure/AML-Kubernetes/README.md

 1. An Azure subscription.
 If you don't have an Azure subscription, [create a free account](https://aka.ms/AMLFree) before you begin.
 1. You have a Kubernetes cluster up and running - **the cluster must have minimum of 4 vCPU cores and 8GB memory, around 2 vCPU cores and 3GB memory would be used by Arc and ML extension components**.
-1. Your Kubernetes cluster is [connected to Azure Arc](https://docs.microsoft.com/azure/azure-arc/kubernetes/quickstart-connect-cluster).
+1. Your Kubernetes cluster is [connected to Azure Arc](https://docs.microsoft.com/azure/azure-arc/kubernetes/quickstart-connect-cluster) (not a prerequisite for AKS in Azure cloud)
 1. You've met the pre-requisites listed under the [generic cluster extensions documentation](https://docs.microsoft.com/azure/azure-arc/kubernetes/extensions#prerequisites).
    * Azure CLI version >=**2.24.0**
    * Azure CLI extension k8s-extension version >=**0.4.3**.